The General Assembly establishes the Kentucky Authority for Educational Television; O. Leonard Press becomes KET’s first executive director.

 Executive Director and CEO Virginia Gaines Fox retires and receives a Lifetime Achievement Award from the Corporation for Public Broadcasting.

-Legislative coverage expands to digital broadcast and online video-streaming.
+Legislative coverage expands to live broadcast and online video-streaming.

 Kentucky’s Last Great Places: A Kentucky Life Special becomes the most successful local pledge program on KET.

-KET EncycloMedia begins, providing online multimedia resources to Kentucky’s public schools.
+KET EncycloMedia, the predecessor to PBS LearningMedia, launches and provides online multimedia resources to Kentucky’s public schools.

 KET’s “Be Well Kentucky” health initiative launches.